zdharma-continuum/zinit/docs/GALLERY.md

 # ogham/exa, replacement for ls
 zinit ice wait"2" lucid from"gh-r" as"program" mv"exa* -> exa"
 zinit light ogham/exa

+# All of the above using the for-syntax and also z-a-bin-gem-node annex
+zinit wait"1" lucid from"gh-r" as"null" for \
+     sbin"fzf"          junegunn/fzf-bin \
+     sbin"**/fd"        @sharkdp/fd \
+     sbin"**/bat"       @sharkdp/bat \
+     sbin"exa* -> exa"  ogham/exa

 zinit ice from"gh-r" as"program" mv"docker* -> docker-compose"
 zinit light docker/compose